Ryn: History

 Grand Master Winrich von Kniprode of the Teutonic Knights built a fortress on the site of a former Old Prussian fortification in 1337.
 A settlement near the castle was first mentioned in documents in 1405.
 It was known as Ryne after the Rhine River, and was included within the komturship of Balga.
 Ryne later became known in Standard German as Rhein and in Polish as Ryn.
 Since the 15th century the population was mostly Polish.

 After the outbreak of the Thirteen Years’ War the castle was captured by the Prussian Confederation, at the request of which in 1454 King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland.
 Later on, it was captured by the Teutonic Knights and was repeatedly besieged by the Confederation troops.
-After the Second Peace of Toruń in 1466 it became part of Poland as a fief held by the Monastic State of the Teutonic Knights.
+After the Second Peace of Thorn in 1466 it remained under the authority of the Teutonic Knights as a fief of the Polish Crown.

-The Komtur Haus zur Ryne was established in 1393, after which Rhein was the seat of a Komtur first until 1422; the Komturship was re-established in 1468, following the Second Peace of Toruń.
-From 1466 The first Komtur of Rhein was Friedrich von Wallenrode, brother of Teutonic Grand Master Konrad von Wallenrode, while the best-known one was Rudolf von Tippelskirch, who was also involved in the colonisation of Prussia.
+The Komtur Haus zur Ryne was established in 1393, after which Rhein was the seat of a Komtur first until 1422; the Komturship was re-established in 1468, following the Second Peace of Thorn.
+The first Komtur of Rhein was Friedrich von Wallenrode, brother of Teutonic Grand Master Konrad von Wallenrode, while the best-known one was Rudolf von Tippelskirch, who was also involved in the colonisation of Prussia.
 After the secularisation of the State of the Teutonic Order Rhein was part of the Duchy of Prussia, a vassal state of Poland, in 1525, an "Amtshauptmann" office was established in Rhein, which remained in use until 1775.
 In the 16th century the town's and district's population was almost entirely Polish.

 During Tatar attacks in Masuria, the village was burned down on 7 February 1657, and many inhabitants were kidnapped.
 In 1657, Brandenburg gained full suzerainty over the Duchy of Prussia from Poland.